landoskape/dominoes/docs/pointerArchitectureComparison.md

 ### Rewards
 As in any reinforcement learning problem, the reward needs to be well-defined and chosen well.
-For this task, I assign a reward of $1$ if the agent chooses a dominoe that is less than or equal to the value of the previous dominoe and if that dominoe has not been chosen yet.
-Otherwise, the reward is $-1$.
+For this task, I assign a reward of $1$ if the agent chooses a dominoe that (1) is less than or equal to the value of the previous dominoe and (2) if that dominoe has not been chosen yet.
+Otherwise, the reward is
+$-1$.
 This way, the agent maximizes total reward in a rollout by playing the dominoes in decreasing order of value.
 Note: unlike the supervised learning method, in which dominoes of equal value _have_ to be played in the same order each time, this RL setup affords flexibility and the order no longer matters for equal value dominoes.

+Since each rollout is finite (the number of dominoes the agents have to sort for each batch element was always set to $8$), I chose a discounting factor of
+$\gamma=1$.

 ### Training
 To train the network, I used the Adam optimizer with $lr=1e^{-3}$ and L2 regularization with $\lambda=1e^{-5}$.
 The $J(\theta)$ term is flipped in sign so the PyTorch gradient descent algorithm effectively performs gradient ascent on this problem.

+Additionally, the networks were trained with Thompson sampling and
+$temperature=5$ to encourage exploration, but returned to a greedy policy with
+$temperature=1$ for testing.

 ### Testing
 Just like in the "demonstration" toy problem, training is done with held out